 — a new language vulnerability "Modifying constants [UJO]" was added in 6.65;

-— Clause 7 was reorganized to gather similar vulnerabilities together;
+— Clause 7 was reorganized to gather similar application vulnerabilities together;

 — new application vulnerabilities were added to expose issues with time management in real-time systems, in normal systems and in networked systems;

-— The term “Guidance” in the subclauses of clauses 6 and 7 has been replaced with subclauses entitled “Avoiding the vulnerability or mitigating its effect” to clarify that it is the responsibility of the implementation team to create design and coding standards, and that some of the avoidance mechanisms stated only apply to specific scenarios;

 — a new Annex B has been added to collate material from the subclauses in Clause 6 entitled “Avoiding the vulnerability or mitigating its effect” in a single place.

 A list of all parts in the ISO/IEC 24772 series can be found on the ISO and IEC websites.